Louis Verstraete: Gent

 In 2016, Verstraete signed a contract until 2018 with K.A.A.
 Gent's first team.
 On 22 December 2016, he made his senior team debut in the Belgian First Division A against Anderlecht, replacing Jérémy Perbet in the 83rd minute.
 On 16 March 2017, he scored his first senior goal for Gent in the UEFA Europa League round of 16 return game at Genk, making him the youngest goal scorer of that season's competition.

 Loan to Waasland-Beveren

 In December 2018, Verstraete moved to Belgium side Waasland-Beveren, on a loan deal until the end of the season.

 Royal Antwerp

 In January 2020, Verstraete signed a contract for 3.5 years with Jupiler Pro League club Royal Antwerp, and was loaned to KV Oostende for the first six months.

 Loan to Waasland-Beveren (second stint)

 In January 2021, Verstraete moved again on loan to Waasland-Beveren, until the end of the season.
 The loan deal includes a purchase option.
 On 18 April 2021, Verstraete became match winner for Waasland-Beveren in a crucial must-win match against Oud-Heverlee Leuven, in which he scored two goals to help the club avoid direct relegation.

+Auckland FC

+On 17 September 2024, Verstraete joined Auckland FC alongside two other international visa players, Luis Felipe Gallegos and Guillermo May, agreeing a move to Auckland FC for their inaugural A-League Men's season.
+On 1 February 2025, Verstraete scored his first goal for Auckland FC in a 2–1 win over Macarthur FC.